wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Compare: 1908 No 18 s 32; Building Societies Act 1962 s 111 (UK)

-    Section 132(2): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 132(2): amended, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 132(4): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 132(4): amended, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 133 False statements in documents

-*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds or to both.
+*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000 or to both.

     (2) This section applies---